-Today public housing continues to exist, but eligibility and aid depends on one’s location.
-While the federal government has developed nation-wide programs, states and local agencies provide the actual housing to their citizens.
+Today public housing continues to exist, but eligibility and aid depend on one’s location.
+While the federal government has developed nationwide programs, states, and local agencies provide the actual housing to their citizens.
 A state must follow the federal guidelines but can determine how much aid it receives, and each state can set some of its own guidelines in terms of preferential treatment and eligibility.
 All this means that one’s state of choice, particularly the choice between a red or blue state, will determine his or her level of aid in terms of public housing.

 Cohn, J. (2012, October 25).
 Blue states are from Scandinavia, red states are from Guatemala: a theory